VerkehrsbetriebeZuerich/catmaply/README.md

 ## Introduction

-A heatmap is a popular graphical method for visualizing high-dimensional data, in which a table of numbers are encoded as a grid of colored cells.
-The rows and columns of the matrix are ordered to highlight patterns and are often accompanied by dendrograms.
-Heatmaps are used in many fields for visualizing observations, correlations, missing values patterns, and more.

-Interactive heatmaps allow the inspection of specific value by hovering the mouse over a cell, as well as zooming into a region of the heatmap by dragging a rectangle around the relevant area.

-This work is based on the ggplot2 and plotly.js engine.
-It produces similar heatmaps as d3heatmap (or the static heatmap.2 from gplots), with the advantage of more features such as speed (plotly.js is able to handle larger size matrix), sidebar annotation, and the ability to zoom from the dendrogram.
+A heatmap a graphical representation of data that uses a system of color-coding to represent different values.
+Heatmaps are used in various forms of analytics, however, this R package specifically focuses on providing an efficient way for creating interactive heatmaps for categorical data.

-### Please submit features requests
+### Please submit feature requests

 This package is still under active development.
 If you have features you would like to have added, please submit your suggestions (and bug-reports) at: <https://github.com/yvesmauron/catmaply/issues>